 That includes things like tabs below the address bar and hiding the tab bar when only one tab is open.
 Just to be clear, we’re not talking about the regular browser themes here that Chromium-based browsers have too.
 This is the real thing, with custom CSS that completely changes the look and feel of the browser.
-Not only that, users can make the browser behave like Safari, instead of Chrome.
+Not only that, users can also make the browser behave like Safari, instead of Chrome.
 If you’re worried about having to write CSS code, don’t.
-Fortunately, there are many Firefox users who freely share their CSS themes online.
-You simply have to download it, place some files in the right folder, and you are good to go.
+Fortunately, many Firefox users freely share their CSS themes online.
+You only have to download it, place some files in the right folder, and you are good to go.

 We shared a detailed tutorial describing the easy ways to save web pages as PDF on desktop and mobile browsers a while ago.
 Please check that out as well.